 These are very unusual times.
 Many of you will be enjoying the opportunity to spend more time with your children, however, this does also present some challenges!
-Some of you will have pressure to get your own workdone or are working in an essential service; some will be worried about the financial situation (I know I have friends who have already lost their jobs); some of you have very active children who struggle with being less active; many of us are worried about friends and family.
+Some of you will have pressure to get your own work from home done or are working in an essential service; some will be worried about the financial situation (I know I have friends who have already lost their jobs); some of you have very active children who struggle with being less active; many of us are worried about friends and family.
 We realise that the next two weeks may be tricky.
-Our aim, therefore, is to support you to have a successful, positive time at with your children.
-The activities we will be offering are suggestions only.
+Our aim, therefore, is to support you to have a successful, positive time at home with your children.
+The learning activities we will be offering are suggestions only.
 We would love your kids to have a go at them and we would love you to get involved but the last thing we want to do is to add pressure into what may already be a difficult situation.
-This situation is different school so whatever you and your child manage to achieve, with smiles still intact, will be fine.
+This situation is different from school so whatever you and your child manage to achieve, with smiles still intact, will be fine.

 Each day will begin with a class hui (meeting).
 This will be through Google Hangouts.

 Whānau Puna (Rooms 7, 8 & 9; teachers Sasha, Norah and Steven, Claire and Tracy) will meet at 9:45am daily; invitation to join will be sent to parent email address.